poolup-devs/poolup_backend/README.md

 **return value**

-array of user objects with that username
+200 status, array of user objects with that phoneNumber

 ---